japila-books/spark-sql-internals/docs/spark-sql-RecordReaderIterator.md

 `RecordReaderIterator` is <<creating-instance, created>> when:

-* New <<spark-sql-OrcFileFormat.adoc#buildReaderWithPartitionValues, OrcFileFormat>> and <<spark-sql-ParquetFileFormat.adoc#buildReaderWithPartitionValues, ParquetFileFormat>> are requested to build a data reader
+* New <<spark-sql-OrcFileFormat.md#buildReaderWithPartitionValues, OrcFileFormat>> and <<spark-sql-ParquetFileFormat.md#buildReaderWithPartitionValues, ParquetFileFormat>> are requested to build a data reader

-* <<spark-sql-spark-HadoopFileLinesReader.adoc#iterator, HadoopFileLinesReader>> and `HadoopFileWholeTextReader` are requested for an value iterator
+* <<spark-sql-spark-HadoopFileLinesReader.md#iterator, HadoopFileLinesReader>> and `HadoopFileWholeTextReader` are requested for an value iterator

-* Legacy `OrcFileFormat` is requested to <<spark-sql-OrcFileFormat.adoc#buildReader, build a data reader>>
+* Legacy `OrcFileFormat` is requested to <<spark-sql-OrcFileFormat.md#buildReader, build a data reader>>

 [[close]]
 When requested to close, `RecordReaderIterator` simply requests the underlying <<rowReader, RecordReader>> to close.